Joe Bill Vardeman

 Current Main Street projects being administered by the Revitalization Committee include:

-- Enhancing the safety and visual appeal of downtown by replacing sidewalk bencheswith new metal benches, renovating sidewalksas funding can be obtained, and adding other aesthetics as funding is available that fit in with the Beautification Plan established in 2012 that plans for the development of the Square.
+- Enhancing the safety and visual appeal of downtown by maintaining sidewalk benches, replacing traschans and adding planter pots, renovating sidewalks as funding can be obtained, and adding other aesthetics as funding is available that fit in with the Beautification Plan established in 2012 that plans for the development of the Square.

-- Main Street in Motion enhances the image of and encourages quality improvements to private properties by providing one property owner per year with volunteers to help make physical facade improvements to their building such as cleaning and painting the exterior face of the property.
+- Main Street in Motion enhances the image of and encourages quality improvements to private properties by providing property owners with volunteers to help make physical façade improvements to their building such as cleaning and painting the exterior face of the property.
+These projects are completed on an as-needed, availability basis.

-- Occupy Main Street is working toward strengthening property owner relationships in order to stimulate investment in downtown property.
+- This committee is working toward strengthening property owner relationships in order to stimulate investment in downtown property.
+They also help with maintaining our downtowntx.org/levelland-texas property database.

 - Thanks to Tanner Terrell with Edward Jones and a forward thinking Advisory Board, a Main Street Endowment was established in 2017 for a long term solution for project funding.
 Other funding sources include the annual Levelland Sip & Swirl and the annual Winner's Choice Trip Raffle.